(click on image to return to Longshipco.org portal/home page)

 INTERESTED IN COMING ALONG ON A VOYAGE?

 Our typical voyage is a casual afternoon trip of a few hours, devoted to developing ship handling skills, conducting archeology by experimentation, scouting locations for future filming or other activities, and/or just enjoying the the water, sun, surroundings, wildlife, etc. while getting some great exercise.
 Those guests physically able to do so are expected to help in rowing and the general operation of the ship as needed.
 Depending on crew size, the weather, and other conditions, we may go out on the lower Potomac (or Chesapeake or Patuxent - depending where we are docked), or explore some of the nearer and more sheltered estuaries in the area.
+Our current location puts us two hours +/- rowing time (and even less by sail) from the largest (and largely undeveloped) state park in Maryland, where we can run the ship up on one of several beaches, and take a break on land that has a rich historical past.
+On some occassions we may conduct nautical or archaeological experiments as part of the activities.
 If you would like to take part in a voyage, we welcome you to come along as a guest -- space and circumstances permitting.
 Contact us to make arrangements and get the required information.
 There is no charge.
 However, donations to the organization are most welcome, and enable us to maintain these unique historical and educational resources here in the mid-Atlantic region.
+And we hope that you will find it enjoyable and intriguing enough to want to become a member to take part on a regular basis.

 Work Sessions